 - Allow the mixture to cool, and then it is ready to use.

-It is best to apply the charcoal mask to a clean face.
-First, wash your face with your favorite all-natural face wash and then allow the face to air dry.
+First, wash your face with your favorite all-natural face wash and allow the skin to air dry.
 This will open up your pores, allowing the mask to work even better.

 - It is always important to test a small area of skin before applying the mask all over the face.